Independent African news, markets, culture and politics.

 Colombia accuses US of killing ‘lifelong fisherman’ in boat strike — RT World News

-According to President Petro, the fisherman, Alejandro Carranza, was a lifelong fisherman with no ties to drug traffickers.
-He was killed on September 16 when the US military destroyed several boats in the region.
-Petro stated that the boat was drifting due to an engine failure and had sent a distress signal, suggesting that the US military may have mistakenly targeted the vessel.
+Colombian President Gustavo Petro has accused the United States of killing an innocent fisherman during a strike on a vessel alleged to be involved in drug smuggling.
+According to Petro, the fisherman, Alejandro Carranza, was a lifelong fisherman with no ties to traffickers.
+He was killed on September 16 when the U.S. military destroyed several boats in the region.
+Petro says the boat was drifting because of an engine failure and had sent a distress signal, suggesting that the U.S. forces may have mistakenly targeted the vessel.
+He has demanded an explanation from Washington, citing a violation of Colombian sovereignty in its territorial waters.

-President Trump has announced that two individuals, a Colombian and an Ecuadorian national, picked up from a “drug-carrying submarine” would be deported to their home countries for detention and prosecution.
-He also claimed that the US destroyed the vessel, killing two of the four “known narcoterrorists” on board.
+The incident is part of a broader U.S. campaign to combat “narcoterrorists” trafficking cocaine and fentanyl in the Caribbean.
+President Trump announced that two individuals—a Colombian and an Ecuadorian—picked up from a “drug‑carrying submarine” would be deported to their home countries for detention and prosecution.
+He also claimed the U.S. destroyed the submarine, killing two of the four “known narcoterrorists” on board.

 Scroll to Top